 When working with our practitioner on the finite details of how we were going to eliminate both my daughters and my own Candida overgrowth, my personal focus was learning how I could adjust the Paleo diet to fit the needs of the elimination.
 Knowing that a diet filled with nutrient-dense foods could only benefit us both, our practitioner was excited to explore the options and help me write up a protocol to fit these needs.

-She was also the one that suggested we look at using high-quality essential oils and whole-food bioavailable vitamins and minerals to aid in the elimination and ensure success.
+She was also the one that suggested we look at using high-quality natural solutions along with whole-food bioavailable vitamins and minerals to aid in the elimination and ensure success.

 Following her advice, my daughter and I began a diet filled with nutrient-dense vegetables, minimal fruits (citrus juice used for cooking/flavor only and avocados for the first month), high-quality grass-fed, sustainably raised meats and wild-caught fish.